elastic/kibana/rfcs/text/0016_buildkite.md

 2,200 agents was the maximum that we were able to test because of quotas on our GCP account that could not easily be increased.

 TODO test a large number of parallel jobs as well?
+Use API to trigger 200 builds with 10 steps each?

 #### Stable